'Yoga is meditation; and meditation is yoga.’ (B.K.S. Iyengar)

 - āsana and breathing practices to prepare for, and release from, meditation

-- specific meditation techniques, including mindfulness practices, mantra, and visualisation based practices
+- the practice and teaching of specific meditation techniques, including mindfulness practices, mantra, and visualisation based practices

 - structuring a guided meditation